 Forensic Examination of Country-made firearms

 Examination of country-made firearms helps in revealing a lot about the current design and action mechanisms of the firearms.
-As time progresses and the manufacturers educate themselves about the design and mechanism, the adopt new techniques in the firearms to develop their quality and much reliable for users.
+As time progresses and the manufacturers educate themselves about the design and mechanism, they adopt new techniques in the firearms to develop their quality and much reliable for users.

 Photography and documentation of country-made firearms(desi Katta) will help to build a database for the action mechanisms of the firearms for the record and references in the future.
-Further, the database will help firearm experts, police officers, judicial officers, law enforcement agencies all around the world.
+Further, the database will help firearm experts, police officers, judicial officers, and law enforcement agencies all around the world.

-Eradication of Country-made firearms
+Eradication of Country-Made Firearms

-- Stringent exemplary punishment to the king-pin of such illicit trade and person in possession/use.
+- Stringent exemplary punishment to the kingpin of such illicit trade and person in possession/use.

 - Regular check/frisking at suspicious places by police.